Create Flexible Code Using Interfaces

 This exercise includes the following tasks:

-- Test the refactored application to ensure it works as expected.
+- Test the refactored application.

-Task 1: Review the current version of your logging application.
+Task 1: Review the current version of your logging application

 In this task, you download the existing version of your banking app and review the code.